 On the top end prices, you could also enjoy the patisseries from

 If you are coming to France to take cooking classes or simply enjoy the French cuisine, why not take a few French classes to improve your vocabulary and oral speaking skills ?
+I have also specific free resources on my blog such as tasty French idioms with food and much more useful articles !
 Feel free to send me a an email with your details and I’ll get back to you shortly.